 Background:

-With the support of WUS, the gNB might go to an inactive state (where it does not transmit nor receive signal/channel or where it only transmits and receives limited signals) outside of the WUS monitoring occasions.
+With the support of WUS, the gNB might have a larger opportunity to go to an inactive state (where it does not transmit nor receive signal/channel or where it only transmits and receives limited signals).
 A gNB in an inactive state can transition to an active state for transmitting or receiving a channel/signal upon reception of an uplink signal from the UE.